cs50nestm/programs/fahrenheit/README.md

     </span>
   </summary>
 <br>
 <p>First consider what datatype the variable that holds degrees Celsius should be.
-Recall that an `int` only holds a whole number and a `float` holds a number with a decimal.
+Since we may want to enter a number with a decimal for degrees Celsius, we need to use a `float`.
 So go ahead and declare a new `float` as below, and use `get_float` to prompt the user for a value. </p>

 ```c
 #include <cs50.h>